 A summary of all the changes can be found here.

-• Is there an overlap between your forests and your biodiversity indicators?
+• Is there an overlap between the forests and the biodiversity indicators?

 In the development of the Directory, members of the ESKEN community requested KPIs specifically related to deforestation-free and forest positive investments, as these were a focus for their funds.
 This is how the Forest impact area came about, where indicators are specifically focused on forest management and protection.